David Lewis – Assistant Professor (CV)

-I am interested in understanding controls on the movement of nutrients and energy in ecosystems, human-environment interactions, and their implications for ecosystem structure and function.
+I am interested in understanding controls on the flux and storage of nutrients and energy in ecosystems, human-environment interactions, and their implications for ecosystem structure and function.
 My research presently focuses on freshwater wetlands and intertidal habitats in mixed-use landscapes.
-I collaborate with natural and social scientists and environmental managers to better understanding biophysical and human controls on ecological processes.
+I also study soil biogeochemistry in managed landscapes ranging from urban yards to farms and forests.
+I collaborate with natural and social scientists and environmental managers to better understand the dynamics of coupled natural-human socioecosystems.
 My teaching program includes graduate and undergraduate courses on various areas of ecology and environmental science.

-Bert Anderson – Ph.D.. student, Ecology and Evolution
+Bert Anderson – Ph.D.. candidate, Ecology and Evolution

 Sharon Feit – M.S.
 2012